Business expense categories and which are tax-deductible

 5. Employee training

-Skills training for employees is fully tax-deductible as long as the training is for job-related skills.
+This category covers skills training for employees, provided the training is for job-related skills.

 6. Research and development (R&D)